 With a footprint that spans over 600km of south west Scotland’s roads network Scotland TranServ has invested over £3m in winter plant since commencement of the contract in April 2013.
-It is this investment along with our drive to provide an optimum winter service on behalf of our client that demonstrates our commitment to improving our service each year.
+It is this investment along with our drive to provide an optimum winter service in line with that of our client, Transport Scotland‘s expectations, demonstrating our commitment to improve our service each year.

 Our high tech fleet comprises of 41 vehicles, including 15 super spreaders, which each weigh over 15 tonnes and can spread twice as much salt in one pass; reducing the need for reapplication and in turn reducing our carbon footprint.